Connick v. Myers: Garcetti v. Ceballos

 In 2006, a similar case, in that it involved an assistant district attorney in a large city challenging a nationally known superior over a job action, came before the Court.
 In Garcetti v.
 Ceballos, a Los Angeles County prosecutor claimed the office of Gil Garcetti had retaliated against him with a series of adverse personnel moves after he questioned the veracity of a search warrant affidavit following a conversation with a defense attorney, to the point of testifying to them in a hearing.
 It was initially argued with O'Connor's seat vacant following her retirement, and the justices deadlocked.
 Following the appointment of Samuel Alito, it was reargued and he cast the deciding vote to reverse the Ninth Circuit and find that Ceballos had not been unduly deprived of his First Amendment rights.

-For the majority, Anthony Kennedy found that while Ceballos was speaking on a matter of undeniable public concern, his speech, unlike Myers' or those in the other cases, was made as part of his job duties.
+For the majority, Anthony Kennedy found that while Ceballos was speaking on a matter of undeniable public concern, his speech, unlike Myers's or those in the other cases, was made as part of his job duties.
 Therefore, the First Amendment did not reach it.
 "Restricting speech that owes its existence to a public employee's professional responsibilities does not infringe any liberties the employee might have enjoyed as a private citizen," Kennedy wrote.
 "It simply reflects the exercise of employer control over what the employer itself has commissioned or created".
 He cited language from his majority opinion in Rosenberger v.
 University of Virginia to the effect that the government has control over all speech it pays for.

 David Souter, in one of three dissents, used Connick to indicate one extreme of the continuum of free speech claims, that where no constitutional interest could be found.
 He argued the majority was applying precedents in an overly broad fashion; Ceballos was not being paid for his speech as much for his legal skills.
 "The only sense in which his position apparently required him to hew to a substantive message was at the relatively abstract point of favoring respect for law and its evenhanded enforcement, subjects that are not at the level of controversy in this case."
 Stephen Breyer also noted that Ceballos had professional and ethical reasons that could have compelled him to speak as he did, and the Court should have been mindful of that.